videojs/generator-videojs-plugin/docs/standards.md

 All standard video.js plugins _must_:

 - ...be npm packages.
-- ...have tooling available through npm scripts.
+- ...have automation available through npm scripts.
 - ...implement the core set of npm scripts.
 - ...be written in ES6 and pass `videojs-standard` linting.
-- ...must have tests.
+- ...have tests.

 ## Packaging and Dependencies

 __All standard video.js plugins must be npm packages.__

-Plugins _should_ be as self-contained as possible, so there are no direct dependencies (`"dependencies"` in `package.json`) by default.
-It is assumed that anything included as a direct dependency will be bundled into the final plugin asset(s) or otherwise shimmed into the project (e.g. via `browserify-shim`).
+Plugins _should_ be as self-contained as possible, so there are no direct dependencies (`"dependencies"` in `package.json`) by default outside of video.js itself.
+It is assumed that anything included as a direct dependency will be bundled into the final plugin asset(s) or otherwise shimmed into the project (e.g. via `browserify-shim` as is the case with video.js).

 Development dependencies (`"devDependencies"` in `package.json`) will include a number of defaults related to developing, building, and testing a standard video.js plugin.